Freezing Weather Procedures

-- To prevent ice from forming in the skimmer, place a one liter plastic bottle half filled with anti-freeze in each skimmer.
+- To prevent ice from forming in the skimmer, place a one-liter plastic bottle half-filled with water in each skimmer.
 This will help take up any freeze expansion in the skimmers.

 - Open all valves or adjust 3-way valves to the middle positions to allow water to flow back into the pool through all pipes.

 - Any pipes that cannot be drained should be protected with electrical heat strips available at local hardware stores.

 - Cover electronic ignition heaters with a blanket for insulation.
 UNCOVER HEATER PRIOR TO USE.